RegestaItalia/trm-docs/docs/faq.md

 They are suitable for repeatable tasks such as refreshing caches or regenerating roles.

 Post-install activities execute code in the target SAP system.
 See [Post activities](commons/post_activities.md).

+## abapGit integration

+### Does TRM replace abapGit?

+No. abapGit supports a fast, Git-based development workflow, while TRM packages and deploys releases through SAP CTS transports.
+They can be used together: code can be developed and versioned with abapGit, then packaged by TRM for controlled delivery across the SAP landscape.

+### Can a TRM package include abapGit source code?

+Yes.
+When the abapGit developer version is installed in the source SAP system, TRM includes the serialized abapGit source code in the package alongside its transports.

+### Can a TRM package link to its Git repository?

+Yes.
+The package manifest can contain a link to the Git repository, allowing consumers to find the corresponding source code and development history.

+### Does TRM respect objects ignored by abapGit?

+Yes.
+When packaging abapGit source code, TRM excludes objects listed in the `<IGNORED>` section of `.abapgit.xml`.

+### Can TRM install into a custom SAP package name?

+Yes.
+TRM can map the source package hierarchy to a custom package name during installation.
+This complements abapGit's ability to import under different names when PREFIX mode is used, and supports customer naming conventions and transport layer requirements without rebuilding the release for every target.

+Existing target objects are protected by installation checks, and TRM asks for confirmation before overwriting a modified package in interactive workflows.

 ## Dependencies and reproducibility